dathere/Get-Popular-Datasets/README.md

 url = https://catalog.data.gov   # The URL of the CKAN portal. rows = 100                       # The number of datasets to search for. output_file = output.csv         # The name of the output file.
+organization = org_name          # The name of the organization to search for.
 ```

 ## Report